 To help support the expenses of hosting this blog, some of the links on this website are “affiliate links.”
 This means that, if you click on the link and purchase an item, I will receive a small commission from the seller; there is no added cost to you.

-Guadeloupe belongs to France and the primary language is French and the currency is the Euro.
+Guadeloupe is a Caribbean island which belongs to France and the primary language is French and the currency is the Euro.

 In 1493, Christopher Columbus landed on the island and named it Santa María de Guadalupe.
 When the French colonized the island starting in 1635, they renamed it to Guadeloupe.
 In the following years, the island changed hands a few times, slavery was abolished and then reinstated and then permanently abolished in 1848.
 In 1816, the Treaty of Vienna ratified French control over Guadeloupe.
 The population is about 400,000.